NinjaGodIvan/Ninja-Games/README.md

 # Ninja-Games

+*Note: The game is closed due to debbuging errors to ensure the recovery of all player's data.
+The game will reopen once data recovery is efficient*

 ## About
 Ninja Games is an arena battle game, where players and AIs battle in a field.
 There is no time limit of when the game will end.
 All ally and enemy AIs indefinitely respawn.